mano-314/QE_note/README.md

 N. Bonnet, T. Morishita, O. Sugino, and M. Otani,PRL 109, 266101 (2012)
 2. The grand canonical scf (GCSCF) method
 R. Sundararaman, W. A. Goddard-III, and T. A. Arias, J. Chem.
 Phys.
-146, 114104 (2017)
+146, 114104 (2017) And for the last topic, the grand potential calculation will be introduced.

 1) The origin of the electrode potential (SHE)
 2) The screening of the charged slab